-- I. Look closely at the three times table example on the last page.
-Write a similar program to calculate the four times table. - 2.Write a program that will calculate the 5 times table. - 3.
+- I. Look closely at the three times table example above.
+Write a similar program to calculate the four times table. - 2.
+Write a program that will calculate the 5 times table. - 3.
 Try writing a program that will prompt for an integer (whole number) and print the correct times table (up to 12x).
 Test with all of the tables up to 12.